Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 Bear in mind that it’s a little further out than other areas in Dubrovnik, so you’ll need to walk for 45 minutes or catch a 15-minute bus or Uber to arrive at the Old Town.

-Best hotels in Lapad & Babin Kuk
+Best Hotels in Lapad & Babin Kuk

 ($$$) Rixos Premium Dubrovnik